 Russian foreign nationals who have obtained a visa for employment, investment, study, or family reunification may be willing to make their relocation permanent and can be interested in obtaining citizenship after a certain period.

-The main conditions for obtaining Georgia citizenship are the following:
+The main conditions for obtaining Georgian citizenship are the following:

-- Minimum residence: the individual must live in Georgia uninterruptedly for 5 years before submitting the application; the Georgia visa, residence permit or residence card is presented upon submission;
+- Minimum residence: the individual must live in Georgia uninterruptedly for 5 years before submitting the application; the Georgia visa, the residence permit, or residence card is presented upon submission;

 - Language knowledge: the applicant is expected to learn the language to a pre-defined level and undergo a language test;